mtekk/Breadcrumb-NavXT/readme.txt

 * English - default -
 * Russian by Alexander Samsonov
+* Catalan by Christian Eduardo
 * German by Daniel Lang
-* French (France) by Emmanuel Beziat
+* French (France) by Emmanuel Beziat, Erwan Lescop, and Serge Rauber
+* Greek by Giorgos Kounenis
+* Turkish by Hakan Er
 * Czech by jakubmachala
+* Norwegian (Bokmål) by Jan Rosvoldsve
 * Danish by Joachim Jensen
+* Lithuanian by Johannes Rau
 * Spanish (Spain) by Karin Sequen
+* Japanese by Kojima Toshiyasu
 * Portuguese (Portugal) by Luís Rodrigues
 * Estonian by Martin Orn
-* Latvian by Martins Dzerve
 * Swedish by Patrik Spathon
+* Dutch by Renée Klein
 * Italian by Tamara Balestri
+* Finnish by Ville Pilvio
 * Azerbaijani by Zaur Bayramov
-* Catalan by Christian Eduardo
-* Turkish by Hakan er

-The following were not included, but are in the process of being updated:

-* Norwegian (Bokmål) by Jan Rosvoldsve
-* Malay by Ben Di
-* Arabic by Eid Aldikanji
-* Hungarian by Atis Papai
-* Hindi by Love Chandel

-The following translations are in need of a maintainer:

-* Japanese originally maintained by Kazuhiro Terada

 Don't see your language on the list?
 Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").